 Upon her appointment as Music Director of the Buffalo Philharmonic, JoAnn became the first woman to lead a major American ensemble.
 She has since been credited with bringing the Philharmonic to a new level of national and international prominence.
 The orchestra has become one of the leading recording orchestras for Naxos, and returned twice to Carnegie Hall in 2004 and again in 2013.

 In 2018, the BPO made their first international tour in three decades, to perform at Warsaw’s prestigious Beethoven Easter Festival where JoAnn made history as the first American woman to conduct an orchestra at the Festival.
 She and the BPO have been honored with numerous ASCAP awards, including the top award for Adventurous Programming.
 Other accomplishments include the establishment of the orchestra’s Beau Fleuve label, the founding of the JoAnn Falletta International Guitar Concerto Competition in partnership with WNED, and the national and international broadcast of concerts on NPR’s Performance Today, SymphonyCast, and the European Broadcasting Union.

 With a discography of 112 titles, JoAnn is a leading recording artist for Naxos.
 Her discs have won three GRAMMY® Awards and received eleven nominations.
 She is also the artistic advisor to the Hawaii Symphony and has held the positions of principal conductor of the Ulster Orchestra, principal guest conductor of the Phoenix Symphony, music director of the Long Beach Symphony Orchestra, associate conductor of the Milwaukee Symphony Orchestra, and music director of the Denver Chamber Orchestra.

-For more information on ASI’s seventh annual Spark Awards on November 16, visit the Spark page of our website.
+For more information on ASI’s seventh annual Spark Awards on November 16 at 7:00 pm, visit the Spark page of our website.